RhubarbPHP/Module.Stem/docs/columns.md

     internally stored in the model.
 Receives a single argument containing the repository value and should return the transformed value.

+getOnSavedCallback()
+:   If required this should return a call back function that executes after a model using the column has been
+    saved to the repository.
+This can be used to represent data stored outside the repository itself or for manipulations of the value which can only occur once the model has a unique identifier.
+An example use case would be for a column type that populates a many to many table from an array, e.g. a Tags column.
+The reverse process can be accomplished using getTransformFromRepository(), no counterpart call back is needed.

 getStorageColumn()
 :   Some generic column types perform useful data transformations making our life as a developer a lot easier,
     for example the Json column.
 Ultimately the Json column stores it's data in a simple string column type.